markwkiehl/blynk_blueprint_asset_tracking/README.md

 ![alt text](https://raw.githubusercontent.com/markwkiehl/blynk_blueprint_asset_tracking/f0f8adea0b3feb23fde7f69a0fcef34bb894930d/blynk_blueprint_asset_tracking_particle_webhook(1).png "Particle Webhook")

-## Software
+## Blueprint
-In order to minimize cellular communication between Blynk and the device, the [Blynk HTTPs API](https://docs.blynk.io/en/blynk.cloud/https-api-overview) will be used.
-The Particle Boron cellular IoT device will publish a JSON string to the Particle Cloud, referencing a Particle webhook.
-The webhook reformats the data, and then sends it to the Blynk Cloud via an HTTP GET, updating the Blynk datastreams.

 Begin by using the 'Blynk Aasset Tracking' Blueprint by navigating in the Blynk.Console to 'Templates -> BLUEPRINTS -> BLUEPRINT -> Use Blueprint'.
 Choose the 'Activate first device' option.
 This will generate and show a AuthToken.
 Copy the AuthToken and keep it in a safe place, and then use it in the next section to update "BLYNK_AUTH_TOKEN" within the sketch  [blynk_blueprint_asset_tracking.ino](https://raw.githubusercontent.com/markwkiehl/blynk_blueprint_asset_tracking/38192cabe4122f59c3fe6956038b1a33c015e4b6/blynk_blueprint_asset_tracking.ino).

 ## Firmware
+Cellular communication between the hardware and Blynk will utilize the [Blynk HTTPs API](https://docs.blynk.io/en/blynk.cloud/https-api-overview) to minimize cellular data usage.
+The Particle Boron cellular IoT device will publish a JSON string to the Particle Cloud, referencing a Particle webhook.
+The webhook reformats the data, and then sends it to the Blynk Cloud via an HTTP GET, updating the Blynk datastreams.

 Open the sketch [blynk_blueprint_asset_tracking.ino](https://raw.githubusercontent.com/markwkiehl/blynk_blueprint_asset_tracking/38192cabe4122f59c3fe6956038b1a33c015e4b6/blynk_blueprint_asset_tracking.ino) from this repository in [Workbench](https://www.particle.io/workbench/) or other IDE.
 Install the library "Adafruit_GPS" as noted in the sketch.

 In the sketch, find the code snippet shown below and update "BLYNK_AUTH_TOKEN" with your AuthToken obtained from activating a device from the Blueprint.